levente-varga/Tower/README.md

 ![Roadmap of the project](images/Roadmap.png "Roadmap")

-### First window

-Display an empty window using the DirectX API.
+- __First window__ - Display an empty window using the DirectX API.

-### Mouse and keyboard input

-Maintain the full state of the keyboard and mouse keys.
+- __Mouse and keyboard input__ - Maintain the full state of the keyboard and mouse keys.

-### Exception handling

-Whenever the applications encounters an exception related to DirectX, a popup should be shown containing the description of the issue queried from the DirectX API.
+- __Exception handling__ - Whenever the applications encounters an exception related to DirectX, a popup should be shown containing the description of the issue queried from the DirectX API.

-### Draw the first triangle

-Draw a triangle to the window using shaders.
+- __Draw the first triangle__ - Draw a triangle to the window using shaders.

-### Transformations

-Using matrices, move, rotate and scale the rendered meshed.
+- __Transformations__ - Using matrices, move, rotate and scale the rendered meshed.

-### More efficient rendering

-Reuse buffers if possible between frames.
+- __More efficient rendering__ - Reuse buffers if possible between frames.

-### Texturing

-Set different colors for different faces of meshes.
+- __Texturing__ - Set different colors for different faces of meshes.
 Could be extended to support actual textures being loaded from file.

-### Materials

-Use a system for setting basic material properties for objects, such as shininess and color.
+- __Materials__ - Use a system for setting basic material properties for objects, such as shininess and color.

-### Directional and point lights

-Shade the objects based on light coming from points (lamp) and set directions (sun), but without casting shadows.
+- __Directional and point lights__ - Shade the objects based on light coming from points (lamp) and set directions (sun), but without casting shadows.

-### Game objects

-Every object in the game should derive from the same super class.
+- __Game objects__ - Every object in the game should derive from the same super class.

-### Camera system

-The camera should be a game object with unique properties (transform, zoom, aspect ratio etc.).
+- __Camera system__ - The camera should be a game object with unique properties (transform, zoom, aspect ratio etc.).
 Support multiple cameras.

-### More primitive objects

-Support a variety of built-in primitive objects like plane, cube and sphere.
+- __More primitive objects__ - Support a variety of built-in primitive objects like plane, cube and sphere.
 Would be useful for showcasing the capabilities of the engine.